 What To Do in Dubai in 3-5 Days

-Dubai is quickly becoming one of the most popular tourist destinations in the world.
-Over the last decade, the city of gold has been consistently ranked in the top 20 most visited cities in the world.
-Shopping facilities, its unique culture along with the new and modern tourist attractions are the things that make this city so popular.
+Dubai is one of the most popular tourist destinations in the world.
+Over the last decade, the city of gold has been consistently ranked in the top 20 most visited cities worldwide.
+Dubai’s legendary shopping facilities and its unique culture, along with modern tourist attractions, are what make this city so popular.
 It can be overwhelming trying to decide just what to see and do on a trip to Dubai, so we’ve made it easier.
-If you have three to five days in Dubai, here are all the best and most exciting things to see and do.
-Take your pick!
+If you have three to five days in hand, these are all the most exciting places to visit in Dubai.
+Go ahead and take your pick!

 1. Hit Up Dubai Mall

-The Dubai Mall is a great place to get a feel of the vibe of the city, especially if it’s your first time there.
-Massive doesn’t describe it.
-The mall is the largest in the world, with 1200 shops and it records tens of millions of visitors each year.
-Along with the shops, the mall also has a 250-room luxury hotel, 22 cinema screens, and 120 restaurants and cafes.
+The Dubai Mall is a great place to get a feel of the city, especially if it’s your first time here.
+The word massive doesn’t even begin to describe it.
+This mall is the largest in the world, with 1200 shops and tens of millions of visitors each year.
+Along with the stores, the mall also has a 250-room luxury hotel, 22 cinema screens, and 120 restaurants and cafes.

 2. Visit The Dubai Miracle Garden

-If you’re a nature lover, you will absolutely enjoy exploring the Dubai Miracle Garden.
-The flower garden, located in the district of Dubailand, was opened on Valentine’s Day 2013 and is the largest flower garden in the world.
-This fantasy land is home to 50 million flowers, all showcased in a variety of immense sculptures and designs.
+If you’re a nature lover, you will absolutely love exploring the Dubai Miracle Garden.
+The flower garden, located in the district of Dubailand, was opened on Valentine’s Day 2013 and is the largest one of its kind in the world.
+This fantasyland envelops within it close to 50 million flowers, all showcased in a variety of immense sculptures and designs.
 There is also the Dubai Butterfly Garden on the property, opened in 2015, and an aromatic garden.

 3. Have Some Family Fun At Wild Wadi Water Park

-The Wild Wadi Water Park is an outdoor water park, situated next to the Burj Al Arab and the Jumeirah Beach Hotel.
-This water park has fun activities for all ages and thus, is perfect for families with children or large groups.
+The Wild Wadi Water Park is an outdoor water park situated next to the Burj Al Arab and the Jumeirah Beach Hotel.
+This water park has fun activities for all ages making it perfect for families with children or large groups.
 Wild Wadi has tons of rides and water slides, artificial surfing machines, a waterfall, two gift shops, three restaurants, and two snack stands.
-The price of tickets to enter the park are categorized into two groups, based on height (people above 1.1 Meter tall and people below 1.1 Meter tall).
+The price of tickets is sold as per height – for people above 1.1 Meters in height, and people under 1.1 Meters in height.

 4. Dine At Souk Al Bahar

-The host of dining options and its scenery makes Souk Al Bahar one of the most popular dining destinations in Dubai.
-The lively marketplace is situated in Downtown Dubai and offers enchanting views of the Burj Khalifa and the Dubai Fountain.
-At Souk Al Bahar, guests can choose from the 22 dining options that vary from Asian cuisine to Thai or seafood and even international chains like Shake Shack and Starbucks.
+The host of dining options and the resplendent scenery make Souk Al Bahar one of the most popular destinations in Dubai.
+The lively marketplace is situated in Downtown Dubai, with enchanting views of the Burj Khalifa and the Dubai Fountain.
+At Souk Al Bahar, guests can choose from 22 dining options, whether it’s Asian cuisine, seafood or international chains like Shake Shack and Starbucks.

 5. Go On A Desert Safari Tour

-What’s a trip to Dubai without visiting the desert?
-The day-long Dubai safari tours take visitors into the desert to get a better understanding of the culture of UAE, and of course, to have some fun!
-The typical desert safari tour consists of dune bashing, where SUVs jump through massive sand dunes (perfect for adrenaline junkies), camel rides, and surfing a sandboard.
+What’s a trip to Dubai without an adventure on the sand dunes?
+The day-long Dubai safari tours take visitors out into the desert to acquaint them with Emirati culture, and of course, to have some fun!
+The typical desert safari consists of dune bashing, where SUVs jump through massive sand dunes (perfect for adrenaline junkies), camel rides, and surfing on sandboards.

-After all the crazy fun, visitors are then taken camps which resemble the ones from Bedouin times, where they eat traditional Arabic barbecue, watch belly dancing shows and have the option to get a henna tattoo or smoke hookah by the campfire.
+After all the crazy fun, visitors are taken to camps that are reminiscent of ancient Bedouin times.
+You can also look forward to gorging on some traditional Arabic barbecue and enjoying some exotic belly dancing.
+You also have the option to get a henna tattoo or smoke hookah by the campfire.

 6. Go For A Stroll Along JBR Walk